Discover Valentia Island

 A Two-Day Adventure

-Hit the road for an unforgettable journey to Valentia Island, where adventure begins when you cross the Maurice O’Neill Memorial Bridge.
-Connecting the island to the mainland since 1971, this gateway leads to a world of towering cliffs, rolling Atlantic waves, and a history carved into the land.
+Hit the road for an unforgettable journey where adventure begins as you cross the Maurice O’Neill Memorial Bridge.
+Connecting the island to the mainland since 1971, this gateway leads to a world of towering cliffs, rolling Atlantic waves, and a history deeply rooted in the community and the sea.

 Day One